Proper disposal of old medications prevents harm, misuse, and environmental damage by using take-back programs or safe home methods.

 The Importance Of Removing Personal Information Before Disposal

 Before discarding medication containers—even empty ones—removing personal information is crucial for privacy protection.
-Prescription labels often contain sensitive data such as your name, address, doctor’s name, and prescription details.
+Prescription labels often contain sensitive data such as your name, address, doctor’s name, pharmacy details, prescription number, and medication information.

 To safeguard your identity:

-- Tear off labels completely from bottles or boxes.
+- Tear off labels completely from bottles or boxes when possible.

 - If removal isn’t possible, use a permanent marker to black out all personal information.

-This step prevents potential identity theft while ensuring that discarded packaging cannot be traced back to you.
+This step helps protect your privacy while ensuring that discarded packaging cannot easily be traced back to you.

 The Role Of Families In Managing Medication Disposal Safely